zopencommunity/coreutilsport/stable-patches/README.md

 ### Missing Function on z/OS

-Several of the files have to be patched because the S_TYPEISSEM, S_TYPEISMQ, S_TYPE_ISSHM, S_TYPEISTMO macros are not defined on z/OS.

 The posix_memalign function does not exist on z/OS, so posix_memalign.c has to be changed to a malloc in posix_memalign.c